szilard/benchm-databases/README.md

 3. Analytical databases (3 MPP/columnar stores)
 4. Big data systems (Hive, Impala, Spark)

 All but the analytical databases are open source.
-The analytical database have free (community) editions or unexpensive cloud offerings.
+The analytical databases have free (community) editions or unexpensive cloud offerings.

 R/Python operate in memory and can integrate the basic tabular operations with reach visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.

-MySQL/Postgres have been designed for mixed OLTP/analytical loads and any given query runs on one processor core only (though the database can use multiple cores to run different queries).
+MySQL/Postgres have been designed for mixed OLTP/analytical workloads and any given query runs on one processor core only (though the database can use multiple cores to run different queries).

 The analytical databases and the "big data" systems can scale-out to multiple nodes.
 The analytical